sargiotti/factorial-exercise/README.md

 1. Install dependencies

-For the Back-end: "npm install"
+For the Back-end: move to the folder /server and run "npm install"

-For the Front-end: "npm install"
+For the Front-end: move to the folder /frontend and run "npm install"

 2. Run the Application
 For the Back-end: